-Mankwe Bush Lodge sits on the outskirts of two prime game viewing destinations – the Moremi Game Reserve and the Okavango Delta.
-The Moremi juts into the water wonderland of the Delta, and is renown for its phenomenal big cat sightings and prolific wildlife.
-Combine a stay at Mankwe with an activity based safari comprising day trips and game drives into the Moremi and the Delta; and you’ll be sure to tick off a number of species on your game viewing list.
+Mankwe Tented Retreat sits on the outskirts of two prime game viewing destinations – the Moremi Game Reserve and the Okavango Delta.
+The Moremi juts into the water wonderland of the Delta, and is renowned for its phenomenal big cat sightings and prolific wildlife.
+If you combine a stay at Mankwe with an activity-based safari comprising day trips and game drives into the Moremi and the Delta, you’ll be sure to tick off a number of species on your game viewing list.

-While photographers Em and Kevin were out on game drive inside the Moremi National Park, they spotted plenty of predators, significant birds of prey, waders, plains game and mammals living in harmony with the Moremi’s varied ecosystem.
-Tssessebe, lechwe and the rare sitatunga (marshbuck) antelope are found in abundance in these areas because of the abundance of pans and waterholes.
+While photographer Stewart Nolan was out on game drive inside the Moremi National Park, he spotted plenty of predators, significant birds of prey, waders, plains game and mammals living in harmony with the Moremi’s varied ecosystem.
+Tsessebe, lechwe and the rare sitatunga (marshbuck) antelope are found in abundance in these areas because of the abundance of pans and waterholes.

 Leopards generally conserve energy during the daylight hours by resting on elevated areas or on overhanging branches in tall trees.
 They also stash their kills in trees, which keeps them and their meal safe from other predators and scavengers.

 The elephant sightings are always rewarding, because of their antics.
-Em and Kevin spotted the huge herds wading through the deeper waters, using their trunks as a snorkel.
-Elephants will travel miles to seek out pristine water sources, and spend hours soaking up gallons of water and mud bathing.
+Elephants will travel miles to seek out pristine water sources and spend hours soaking up gallons of water and mud bathing.

 You most certainly won’t be disappointed with your game viewing experience in this part of the world!